 The Company seeks to provide excellent service to all third parties ("patrons") with whom it conducts business.
-To this end, the employees of the Company shall abide by the following principles.
+To this end, the Company Representatives should abide by the following principles.

-- Act appropriately and in good faith in its dealings with the Company's patrons. - Respect the views of the Company's patrons, including suggestions and requests made by the patrons concerning services offered by the Company.
-Moreover, the Company shall seek to address all customer complaints promptly and fairly. - Provide the Company's patrons with all facts which the patrons should be aware of concerning the services offered by the Company or legally mandated.
-Confidential information includes all non-public information that may be of use to the Company's competitors, or harmful to the Company or its patrons, if disclosed.
+- Act appropriately and in good faith in his or her dealings with the Company's patrons. - Respect the views of the Company's patrons, including suggestions and requests made by the patrons concerning services offered by the Company.
+Moreover, the Company shall seek to address all customer complaints promptly and fairly. - Provide the Company's patrons with facts concerning the services offered by the Company that the Company deems appropriate for the patrons to be aware of.

-The employees shall maintain the confidentiality of information entrusted to them by the Company or its patrons, except when disclosure is duly authorized
+The Company Representatives shall maintain the confidentiality of information entrusted to them by the Company or its patrons, except when disclosure is duly authorized or legally mandated.
+Confidential information includes all nonpublic information that may be of use to the Company's competitors, or harmful to the Company or its patrons, if disclosed.